Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

-This step will output a list of PRDM9 motif occurrences for each of 410 biological samples.
+This step will output a list of PRDM9 motif occurrences in ATAC-seq peaks for each of 410 biological samples.
 # Step1 Refine recalled peaks
 Refine recalled peaks to get a list of peaks for each biological sample
 ## input files